xsharawi/GSGMasteringJs/day2.md

 - an expressions resolves to a value
 - null vs undefined: null i want it that way, undefined declared but not given value

+## Arrays
+- `indexOf` works the same way as in strings
+- `.includes` works the same way as in strings
+- array dont care what types of values are in them and can have multiple types in the same array

 ---